 No articles that would in any way constitute a fire or safety hazard may be stored in the apartments, entryway, patios, hallways or storage areas or in the stairwells at any time.
 This includes grocery carts, boxes, excessive papers, furniture, or other clutter.

-At no time will the apartment, hallways, stairways or entryway be obstructed.
+At no time will the apartment, hallways, stairways, or entryway be obstructed.
 There will be no storage in general or storage of bicycles in these areas.
 Storing grocery carts in apartments is prohibited at all times.

 All outdoor cooking must be done in the designated area, if applicable.
 No outdoor cooking of any kind is to be done on the balconies, patios, or decks.